 - When the Buyer requests a quotation in Nexteer's On-Line Quoting System, the supplier shall submit their response via Nexteer's On-Line Quoting System.
-Included with the on-line Quote Template, the supplier shall submit the Manufacturability Assessment & Process Plan (MAPP) template when requested by the Buyer. - Nexteer utilizes the Manufacturing Capability Assessment (MCA) prior to contracting a business relationship with a new supplier or a new supplier facility.
+Included with the on-line Quote Template, the supplier shall submit the Manufacturability Assessment & Process Plan (MAPP) template within 7 days of request from the Buyer. - Nexteer utilizes the Manufacturing Capability Assessment (MCA) prior to contracting a business relationship with a new supplier or a new supplier facility.
 An MCA will also be used if a technology or part family is new to an existing supplier's manufacturing location.
 A supplier will only be considered for business by Nexteer, if the MCA results in a green rating or has an acceptable action plan. - Suppliers may be requested to participate in an MCA with Nexteer personnel or conduct a preassessment prior to an on-site meeting. - Other commercial and technology assessments may be performed prior to or in conjunction with the MCA.
 Refer to section 8.4.2.5, Supplier Development.

-During the Request for Quote response, the supplier will verify the data exchange formats with the Nexteer Buyer.
+During the Request for Quote response, the supplier should use the Nexteer Cost Breakdown format required by the Nexteer Buyer.
+Additionally, the supplier will verify the data exchange formats with the Nexteer Buyer.
 The Nexteer Buyer will assist in the coordination of the definition of these requirements.
-All communications/documents shall be in English, unless there is prior agreement.
+All communications/documents shall be in English unless there is prior agreement.
 Suppliers should utilize electronic print file formats.